 The wife, her husband, and his mother were named buyers in a land sale contract.
-In anticipation of their divorce, the wife and her husband deeded their interest to the father-inlaw.
+In anticipation of their divorce, the wife and her husband deeded their interest to the father-in-law.
 The wife brought an action for partition following a divorce decree awarding all title and interest in the property to the wife.
-The mother-inlaw then deeded her interest to the father-inlaw who, in turn, filed a pleading to be decreed sole owner.
+The mother-in-law then deeded her interest to the father-in-law who, in turn, filed a pleading to be decreed sole owner.
 The circuit court decreed that the wife owned two-thirds and the father-in-law owned one-third of the equitable interest in the land.
 The father-in-law sought review of the judgment.